YatingLiang/ANLY-502-Massive-Data-Fundamentals/README.md

 # **Method**
-1. Data Cleaning
+* Data Cleaning
 Our dataset is extremely dirty.
 Our dataset is extremely dirty.
 Overall we  have 1TB total size and is consist of almost one million of small csv files in different folders and these files  has  multiple formats.
 So we split the data to multiple subsets.
 。。。。。。 待补充
 Another way we create a subset is simpling the station, and extract all available year’s report of this station.
 Even if from the same station, the reports’ formats are different.
 In order to obtain more complete data, we created a loop and merged these reports by columns.
 Thus by this new dataset, we are able to see the trends of various weather indicators.

-2. EDA
+* Visualizations
 One of our project goals is discovering the geographical pattern of weather data in 2019.
 The best way to reach the goal is visualizing the data by a world map.
 However, it is not realistic to handle more than ten thousands of stations' data in the common data frame.
 Thus we introduced the Geospark.
 Geospark is a cluster computing system for processing large-scale spatial data and is used by Mobike company, supporting their Real-time locating system.
 It contains several modules: core(RDD), SQL/Dataframe, Vis, and Zeppelin.
 (Python only contain RDD, and SQL for now) In python, GeoSpark is an extension of pyspark functions.
 Instead of common RDD, Geospark core provides 5 special SpatialRDD: PointRDD, PolygonRDD, LineStringRDD, CircleRDD, RectangleRDD.
 These RDD will automatically convert data to GeoData which have 2 attributes: geometry:  shapely geometry representation (consists of latitude and longitude ) as shapely objects; and userDate : string representation of other attributes.
 For visualizing the data, we also implemented the libraries: Geopandas, Matplotlib and Seaborn.
 The Geopandas can handle the geospatial data, and it combines the capabilities of pandas and shapely.
 The Matplotlib and Seaborn allow us to create multiple types of visualizations from the data frame.

 # **Outcome**
-1. Worldmap analysis
+* Worldmap analysis
 The points on the world map show the locations of stations.
 (Figure 1: shows the elevation of each station.)
 Obviously, the distribution of weather stations is not uniform.
 In the United States and Europe, the density of stations is significantly higher than in other places.
 It looks like that if a country is richer, it may build more stations and conduct more academic research.
 We also noticed that the most stations are built at north temperate zone, the area has four distinct seasons.
 > ![Figure.1](/image/worldmap-EVELVATION.png)
 > Figure 1